Commission of Art - San Francisco

 INTERNATIONAL COMPETITION FOR THE ENHANCEMENT OF THE CIVIC

 In June of 1964 The Commission of Art of San Francisco decided to announce an "International Competition for the Enhancement of the San Francisco Civic Center Plaza".

-During this period, 317 projects were presented, and June 12, 1965, the jury of Commission of Art of San Francisco awarded the first prize in the project of a young couple Ivan Tzvetin and Angela Danadjieva, both Bulgarian architects, but at that time residing in Paris.
-The jury was unanimous and it strongly recommended its realization.
+During this period, 317 projects were accepted, and on June 12, 1965 the Commission Jury awarded the first prize to the project of a young couple: Ivan Tzvetin and Angela Danadjieva, both Bulgarian architects, but at that time residing in Paris.
+The jury was unanimous and it strongly recommended the realization of their design.

 Photo of Tzvetin-Danadjieva design.
 (From "Progressive Architecture", Vol. 46, July 1965, p.
 58).

 The winning design "represents a series of flat terraces, 100' x 100', that are stacked, juxtaposed, and arranged much like rugs in an attractive department store layout.
 One terrace will be a water-filled reflecting pool.
 Others will be covered with grass and may serve as places for display of sculpture or for seating during public assemblies.
 Some, as they appear in the design, are concrete slabs covered with incised text telling the history of San Francisco” (Progressive Architecture, 46, July 1965, p.
 59).